arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-flash/content.md

 #include "FlashIAPLimits.h"
 ```

-This header file defines the `getFlashIAPLimits` function that will take care of calculating the starting point and the size of the flash storage available on the flash.
+This header file defines the `getFlashIAPLimits` function that will calculate the starting point and the size of the flash storage that is available on the flash.

 ```
 auto [flash_size, start_address, iap_size] = getFlashIAPLimits();